darraghoriordan/darragh-oriordan-com/src/pages/2019/12/12/antipatterns-in-legacy-javascript/index.md

 }
 ```

-## Don't waste time writing custom date time formatting code
+## Writing custom date time formatting code

-It's really difficult to get this right.
+It's really difficult to get datetime parsing right.
 Especially for a multiple locale website.

-Use a library like date-fns or moment instead!
+Use a library like date-fns or moment instead of writing custom parsing code.

 ```js
 // date-fns is very light weight and can do some great formatting for you